OctoPrint/plugins.octoprint.org/_plugins/tempsgraph.md

 ---

-This plugin adds some functionaly to the temperature graph :
+This plugin adds some features to the temperature graph :
 * exact values on hover
 * zooming
 * panning